Matthew S

-Matthew S, pseudonym for Matteo Scapin, is an Italian electronic music producer, musician and composer.
+Matthew S is the pseudonym of Matteo Scapin, an Italian electronic music producer, musician and composer.
 He is known for his diverse production style, which is influenced primarily by electronic music and ambient music, but also elements of tech house.

 Biography

 Matthew S began his career in 2009 with the release of his first EP Reiz Musik 014 and after the release of the EP, he then decided to focus on electronic music, in order to use its eclectic features; he believed that electronic music was very versatile, contaminated and suggestive.
 He teaches a DJ Ableton Live music sequencing software course at the Istituto Musicale Veneto di Thiene (Veneto City of Music) and also teaches at Pantarhei in Vicenza.

 He collaborated as sound designer with Gruppo L'Espresso and Gruppo Magnolia, a TV production society leader in creating new entertainment formats that include different genres.

 In 2015, Matthew S produced his first album Call Me by Your Name with fashion designer Von Felthen.
 He was invited to perform at the MTV Digital Days festival at Royal Villa of Monza in Monza on 11 September 2015, and won "Best New Generation Electro" by MTV New Generation (MTV Italy) He also received the prize "Città di Thiene 2015".